rob-blackbourn/jetblack-messagebus-python3/README.md

 ### JWT

 JWT authentication requires a valid token to be passed by the client.
-This is provided by the tokne authenticator.
+This is provided by the token authenticator.

 ```python
 import ssl